luigiselmi/mahoutdataproducer/README.md

     $ java -jar target/mahoutdataproducer-0.1.0-SNAPSHOT-jar-with-dependencies.jar -output signals.csv  -downloads <downloads folder> -views <views folder> -comparisons <comparisons folder>

-An optional numerical filter can be used to parse only the file that start with the same number or higher as in the example
+An optional numerical filter can be used to parse only the files that start with the same number or higher as in the example

-    $ java -jar target/mahoutdataproducer-0.1.0-SNAPSHOT-jar-with-dependencies.jar -filter 20100511 -output signals.csv  -downloads <downloads folder>
+    $ java -jar target/mahoutdataproducer-0.1.0-SNAPSHOT-jar-with-dependencies.jar -filter 20180511 -output signals.csv  -downloads <downloads folder>